Menaerus/Imatgik/README.md

 ## Overview

-This is a really simple application for storing images for a set of users.
+This is a really simple web application for storing images for a set of users.

 The app is writen in Python and Flask.